40th Airlift Squadron: The Sixties and Seventies

 The late 1960s and early 1970s were a time of intense social unrest in the United States.
 On several occasions, the 40th carried troops into cities ravaged by riots or massive anti-Vietnam War demonstrations.
 The airlift of riot control troops, known as Operation Garden Plot took the 40th from Detroit to Washington, DC, to New Haven, Connecticut.
 As the nation began to heal in the seventies these operations slowly dwindled, then faded away.
 The social changes that swept through American culture in the sixties impacted the squadron in the seventies.
 In July 1970, Lockbourne Air Force Base received its first women.
 The base integrated the women into existing squadrons because it lacked a female-only squadron, which many other bases had.
-At first the commander were unsure of the roles of these new recruits, but soon found positions for them in squadron administration.
-In 1973, the All-Volunteer Force came into effect, and with higher pay, better living conditions, and improved facilities as the Air Force faced the fact that, if it did not improve the life style of its troops, they would leave.
+At first the commander were unsure of the roles of these new recruits, but soon gave them jobs in the squadron office.
+In 1973, the All-Volunteer Force came into effect, and with higher pay, improved living conditions, and improved facilities as the Air Force faced the fact that, if it did not improve the life style of its troops, they would leave.

 The seventies also saw an attempt to form "hard crews," a dismal failure; the flight system, a management nightmare; and the removal of maintenance from the squadron, then its return, then its removal again.
 The seventies also brought the move of all C-130s into Military Airlift Command, a reversal of the consolidation into Tactical Air Command which occurred in the sixties.